 Top 5 Leveraged ETF’s for Options Trading

 So I don’t waste any more of your time than necessary, below are my top 5 leveraged ETF’s.
 First, I prefer SOXL and its certainly on the list but with leveraged shares we must remember, they will fall.
 The last thing any of us wants is to own them at the top.
 As I set out to find leveraged ETF’s I’d prefer I had two primary criteria; nothing expensive and nothing decaying exponentially.
-Sure, on a percentage basis, a 50% loss is a 50% loss but I just didn’t like the idea of tying up thousands into a highly speculative play.
+Sure, on a percentage basis, a 50% loss is a 50% loss but I just didn’t like the idea of tying up thousands into a highly speculative asset.
 Thus, I kept every ETF on this list under the $50 price point and some significantly lower.

 Top 5 Leveraged ETF’s List